Human-Signal/seamless/README.md

-seamless --help          # General help seamless solve --help    # Help for the solve command seamless info --help     # Help for the info command
+seamless --help          # General help seamless solve --help    # Help for the solve command seamless info --help     # Help for the info command seamless list --help     # Help for the list command
 ```

 ## Input Format